-This report, for the first time, does not include apportionment rules as a tax expenditure.
+This report, consistent with last year's report, does not include apportionment rules as a tax expenditure.
 In the past, the state has at various times adopted the following rules for apportioning income to California for most businesses that operate both inside and outside California: equal-weighted three-factor formula, double-weighted sales factor, elective single-sales factor, and mandatory single-sales factor.
-Previous versions of this report had considered equal-weighted three-factor formula to be normal tax law.
+The 2015-16 Tax Expenditure Report and previous versions had considered equal-weighted three-factor formula to be normal tax law.
 The revenue impact of any of the other three apportionment rules was measured against this normal law.
-However, now that mandatory single-sales factor apportionment is required for most multi-state businesses and is used by almost one-half of the states in the nation, it should be treated as part of California's basic tax structure.
+However, now that mandatory single-sales factor apportionment is required for most multi-state businesses and is used by over one-half of the states in the nation, it should be treated as part of California's basic tax structure.
 As such, this report does not treat mandatory single-sales factor as a tax expenditure.